This post on the 4 main characters as literary devices will help you write your novels and stories.

 (TOP TIP: Fill in Character Questionnaires for your main characters.)

 Has a negative impact on somebody else (your protagonist).

 This creates a problem

 That your protagonist must solve (story goal) by acting,

-Your protagonist is supported by somebody (confidant),
+- Your protagonist is supported by somebody (confidant or sidekick),

-If you want to learn how to write a book, join our Writers Write course in Johannesburg.
+TOP TIP: If you want to learn how to write a book, sign up for our online course.